laravel/docs/homestead.md

 <a name="configuring-mailhog"></a>
 ### Configuring Mailhog

-Capture your email locally with Mailhog by updating your `.env` file to use the following settings:
+Mailhog allows you to easily catch your outgoing email and examine it without actually sending the mail to its recipients.
+To get started, update your `.env` file to use the following mail settings:

     MAIL_DRIVER=smtp
     MAIL_HOST=localhost